a10networks/a10networks.github.io/faq/a10-gui-framework.md

 Yes, redux-thunk is an asynchronous action middleware.

-## What's the benefits in using httpRequest?
+## What are the benefits of using httpRequest?

-All React-Redux applications need to communicate with an HTTP server where a set of common problems frequently arise while making HTTP requests - Error handling, Request cancellation, and State data management.
-For dealing with these issues there provide some proposals.
+All React-Redux applications need to communicate with an HTTP server.
+A set of common problems frequently arise while making HTTP requests: error handling, request cancellation, and state data management.
+Here are some proposals for dealing with this problems.

 ### **Generic Error Handling**